-The Personality Test is the third and the final stage of the UPSC exam and marks obtained in it (along with the marks in Mains) are taken into consideration for preparing the Final Merit List.
+The Personality Test is the third and the final stage of the UPSC exam and marks obtained in it (along with the marks in Mains) are taken into consideration for preparing the final merit list of the IAS Exam.

 Also rated are a candidate’s intelligence, presence of mind, honesty, general awareness, and leadership skills.

-If you are a civil services aspirant, you might have read many articles on what to expect and do in a UPSC interview.
-This article tells you what not to do and the things to avoid in an IAS interview.
+If you are a Civil Services Exam aspirant, you might have read many articles on what to expect and do in a UPSC interview.
+This article tells you what not to do and things to avoid in an IAS interview.
 Read on for more.